What Are Limited Scope Services?

 - Drafting an agreement

-Using limited scope legal services, the client is buying only those legal services that they request.
-The client maintains responsibility for his or her case, subject to what has been agreed that the lawyer will provide.
+By using limited scope legal services, the client is buying only those legal services that they request.
+The client maintains responsibility for his or her matter, subject to what has been agreed that the lawyer will provide.
 With a traditional retainer, the lawyer generally assumes responsibility for the matter and the client participates as needed.

 Legal services are “limited scope” or “unbundled” when you hire a family lawyer to complete specific tasks, while you take responsibility for handling the rest of your legal problem.

 Unbundling (also called “limited scope retainer” or “limited scope services”) means that you work with your lawyer to break down your legal matter into a list of discrete tasks and carefully divide those tasks between you.

 Don’t assume the additional work will be done.
 Discuss your needs with your lawyer and, if the lawyer agrees to do additional work, amend the retainer agreement or create a new one.

 Your changes to the retainer need to include a careful description of the additional tasks and who will perform them.